0ihsan/mcal/readme.md

 # mcal

-Less than 200 line of suckless code for managing the macOS built-in calendar app from command line.
+Less than 300 lines of suckless code for managing the macOS built-in calendar app from command line.
 So you don't have to align the events with your fucking pointer pixel by pixel (I hate it).

 ## install
-Takes couple of seconds to compile...
+Takes couple of seconds to compile.
 ```
 swiftc main.swift -o /usr/local/bin/mcal
 ```